luka-bacic/wordpress-workflow/README.md

 2. `_css/` - This folder should contain all CSS files.
 Your SCSS code will compile to this folder!
 That's why there is a file called `theme-style.css`.
 If your are using any CSS library, make sure to copy the library's CSS into this folder (like Bootstrap, Tailwind CSS, etc.).
 When you run the command `gulp`, gulp will combine all of the CSS files located in this directory into one big minified CSS file.
 This is done so fewer HTTP requests are called when a website is loading, which increases its loading speed.

 3. `_js/` - This folder contains all of the JavaScript your site needs.
 Whether its a library like jQuery or just some custom JS you wrote, you place it here.
 However, there is a structure to be followed:
-    - `libraries/` - Here you copy libraries you want to use, like jQuery, bootstrap, and other libraries
+    - `libraries/` - Here you copy libraries you want to use, like jQuery, Bootstrap, and other libraries.
     - `modules/` - Here is the custom JS you write, but split into modules to increase modularity and readability.
 For example: you want to create a module to alert something to the user.
 You would create a new file `alert.js`, create a new class, export it as default, and add a constructor which contains your code:

     ```